 Little Christmas Tree by Jessica Courtney-Tickle – This lift-the-flap rhyming picture book has the most beautiful illustrations!
 Take a journey through a snowy forest, discovering small surprises hidden under the flaps – it’s like an advent calendar in picture book form!

-Maple and Willow’s Christmas Tree by Lori Nichols – If you’re planning on trying out an “alternative” Christmas tree this year (possibly at the chagrin of your littles) this sweet story is for you!
+Maple and Willow’s Christmas Tree by Lori Nichols – If you’re planning on trying out an “alternative” Christmas tree this year (possibly to the chagrin of your littles) this sweet story is for you!
 I love the problem-solving and acceptance of new traditions this book suggests, and it’s a perfect choice for younger kiddos or little ones who may be feeling disappointed they don’t have the “traditional” tree.

 Christmas Farm by Mary Lyn Ray – One of my favorite annual holiday outings is visiting the Christmas tree farm (I don’t even need to buy a tree) so this book was an instant new favorite.
 Giving us a glimpse of life on the farm and the process of growing Christmas trees, it served as a great reminder of the work (and time!) that goes into upholding our traditions.